 Type #2 – Configurable Product

-Example of a configurable product.
+Example of a Configurable Items.

 Type #3 – Virtual Product

-This type of product is not a physical product.
+This type of product is not a physical item.
 It can’t be shipped or delivered.
 The Virtual product can be a service, software, subscription, etc., and it can be purchased online but not received as a good.

 Example of a virtual product

 Type #4 – Grouped Product